need2edit/resume/README.md

 - [ACP Tools](https://itunes.apple.com/us/app/acp-tools/id777516324?mt=8) - A mobile app for iOS/Android for empowering patients with advance care planning content; provides offline video playback and analytics
 - [AgreementKit](https://github.com/need2edit/AgreementKit) - A quick and easy way to ask for affirmative consent and terms and conditions on iOS
 - HelpscoutDocs - A swift package for interacting with the HelpScout help desk API
 - [Wistia](https://github.com/need2edit/wistia) - A swift package for working with the [Wistia](https://wistia.com) Data and Stats APIs
+- Shelves - A collection view layout system for making grid based applicatitons easier to manage and more polished.
+Planning on publishing in 2019.

 # My Toolchain